 Use it to make connections that follow through into meetings in real life or over video calls and save the sales pitch for when you’re face to face.
 If you’re using LinkedIn like a cold caller then you’ll end up on people’s block lists and you’ll do nothing to establish a positive reputation.

 Have a strong profile

-It’s always worth paying that praise back – people notice, and they are as pleased as you are to get an alert saying they’ve been endorsed.
+So if someone endorses you, it’s always worth paying that praise back – people notice, and they are as pleased as you are to get an alert saying they’ve been endorsed.

 Need some training?

 We have designed a new course on how to use LinkedIn as a BD tool.
 The course covers: